 The City of Dunwoody completed the outreach meetings for the sustainability planning process in 2012.
 The purpose of the process is to assess the City's current sustainability policies and programs and tie them together to provide a vision for future development and create a framework for long-term sustainability.
 Stay tuned as drafts are rolled out for public review.
 Visit the Sustainability Plan page for more information.

 The Green Communities Program is a voluntary certification program to recognize and promote local governments that are leading the way to sustainability by reducing their environmental footprint.
 Certification can be achieved by adopting eco-friendly policies and ordinances to minimize environmental impacts of both the City and the community.

-In May 2011, we submitted our Silver Level Green Communities application to the Atlanta Regional Commission.
-The Green Communities checklist was submitted full of documentation for each of the measures we have addressed to this point.
+In August 2013, we submitted our Gold Level Green Communities application to the Atlanta Regional Commission.
+The Green Communities checklist was submitted full of documentation for each of the measures we addressed.

-On December 7, 2011, the City of Dunwoody was honored to receive the Green Communities Silver Level Certification from the Atlanta Regional Commission in recognition of its efforts to reduce Dunwoody’s environmental footprint.
-The sustainable policies and ordinances adopted by City Council have propelled Dunwoody to the Silver Level certification and have impacted all departments of the City.
+On January 22, 2014, the City of Dunwoody was honored to receive the Green Communities Gold Level Certification from the Atlanta Regional Commission in recognition of its efforts to reduce Dunwoody’s environmental footprint.
+The sustainable policies and ordinances adopted by City Council have propelled Dunwoody to the Gold Level certification and have impacted all departments of the City.
 The City officially received the award in a ceremony held that afternoon at the Atlanta Regional Commission offices in Atlanta.

 Links of Interest

 Agenda and Minutes